Faith No More: We Care a Lot and Introduce Yourself (1985–1988)

-After the name change, the band initially started recording We Care a Lot without backing from a record label and, after pooling their money, recorded five songs.
+The band initially started recording the album We Care a Lot without backing from a record label and, after pooling their money, recorded five songs.
 This gained the attention of Ruth Schwartz, who was then forming the independent label Mordam Records, under which the band, after getting the necessary financial support, finished and released the album.
 It was the first official release for both the band and the label.

 In late 1986, Faith No More was signed to Los Angeles label Slash Records by Anna Statman.
-The label had recently been sold to the Warner Music Group subsidiary London Records, ensuring a widespread release for the band's following albums.
+The label had recently been sold to Polygram subsidiary London Records, ensuring a widespread release for the band's following albums.
 Introduce Yourself was released in April 1987, and a revamped version of their debut album's title track "We Care a Lot" saw minor success on MTV.
-Mosley's behaviour had started to become increasingly erratic, particularly during a troubled tour of Europe in 1988.
+Mosley's behavior had started to become increasingly erratic, particularly during a troubled tour of Europe in 1988.
 Incidents include him allegedly punching Billy Gould on stage, the release party for the album Introduce Yourself—during which he fell asleep on stage—and one of Mosley's roadies getting into a fistfight with Martin during the European tour.
 Mosley was eventually fired after the band returned home from Europe.
 Gould reflected, "There was a certain point when I went to rehearsal, and Chuck wanted to do all acoustic guitar songs.
 It was just so far off the mark.
 The upshot was that I got up, walked out and quit the band.
 I just said: 'I'm done—I can't take this any longer.
 It's just so ridiculous'.
 The same day, I talked to Bordin, and he said: 'Well, I still want to play with you'.
 Bottum did the same thing.
 It was another one of these 'firing somebody without firing them' scenarios."